Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Supporting Information

-The alpha values and p-values for each discipline and all the other descriptive statistics reported in this paper will be made openly available on our project website \url{http://eigenfactor.org/projects/gender_homophily}.
+The $\alpha$ values and p-values for each field and all the other descriptive statistics reported in this document will be made openly available on our project website \url{http://eigenfactor.org/projects/gender_homophily}.
 Because the raw publication data are provided by JSTOR under license to the authors, requests for the raw data should be made to JSTOR directly.
 Code for the analysis and plots is available at \url{https://github.com/ysamwang/genderHomophily}.